-According to the Country Almanac profile, it was at an equestrian competition in Pebble Beach that Downton, who had won a jumping championship, was told she "would"

-TRAILBLAZER: The Holsteiner Kadett was possibly the first Grand Prix horse in California have won the three-day championship if she had entered the dressage."
+According to the Country Almanac profile, it was at an equestrian competition in Pebble Beach that Downton, who had won a jumping championship, was told she "would have won the three-day championship if she had entered the dressage."
 It was also at Pebble Beach that Downton met the late Elizabeth Searle, an instrumental figure in California dressage who later received the USDF Lifetime Achievement Award.